joneng032/reserve-flow-2026-ai/docs/LESSONS_LEARNED.md

 - Files touched during the audit: `.github/workflows/list-compile-and-check.yml`, `reserve flow ai 2026.csproj` (added/updated target)

 If you want, I can open the GitHub issues now for the follow-ups listed above and include links back to this document and the PR.

+Quick local verification

+ - A small helper script is available at `scripts/verify_list_compile_items.ps1`.
+Run it locally to invoke the `ListCompileItems` MSBuild target and verify `obj/**/compile_items_*.txt` files are present and non-empty.
+This can be used when testing CI changes locally.